 The most popular way of requesting college credit for military experience is through the submission of a Joint Services Transcript (JST).
-This academic document is accepted at over 2,000 institutions across the country and is used to validate a service member’s military occupation experience in accordance with the American Council on Education (ACE) recommendations.
+This document is accepted at over 2,000 institutions across the country and is used to validate a service member’s military experience in accordance with the American Council on Education (ACE) recommendations.

 Editorial Listing ShortCode: